dezem/SAK/SAK_32bit/liesmich_readme.txt

 Small update: (19.12.2019)
 - NSC_BUILDER (only squirrel.exe) update to new Version 0.97

+Beta v0.7.4: (05.01.2020)
+- Added new feature Update NSP with game update
+- hactoolnet update to new version 0.8.0

 ********************************************************************************************************************************
 *** Put Switch Army Knife into operation